-You may recognize these openers from their classic look of a pair of scissors.
+You may recognize these openers from the way they look like scissors.
 However, the openers have a handle at the end that is used to turn them.
 To operate the can opener, you’ll have to squeeze the handles together tightly to apply pressure on the seal of the can to break it.
 As you squeeze the opener with one hand, use the other to turn the crank wheel.
 As a result, the can opener will start moving around the edge of the lid of the can.
 Keep turning the crank wheel until the can completes the circumference of the lid.
 On completing the movement, you can easily remove the lid.

 It is not advisable for seniors with arthritis to use manual can openers.
 Each step of using the opener will be painful to them.
 The tight gripping and squeezing of the handles which will be painful on their hands and knuckles.
 On the same note, the wrist to ache as they try to turn the crank.

 The best can opener for seniors are definitely electric ones.
 The opener is normally plugged into an electric outlet and left to sit at the counter, usually in the kitchen.
 Some people mount them under the kitchen drawers or cabinets to save space.